 You can find Rachel’s original recipe here; you’ll find my adapted recipe below.
 I’ve cut the amount of time that the rolls need to rise by about half by using instant yeast.
 The instant yeast I use is SAF Instant Yeast.
-I usually buy from at King Arthur Flour, but it is also available on Amazon.
+You can buy Saf Instant Yeast from Amazon or King Arthur Flour.
 I love using this product to cut the rising time down in some of my yeast bread recipes.
 When using instant yeast, you do not proof the yeast in water.
 You add the instant yeast with your dry ingredients, and the water with the liquid ingredients.
 My directions below reflect this change.

 If you haven’t worked with gluten-free yeast dough much yet, it is important to note that it is very different from regular yeast doughs.
 When making gluten-free yeast doughs, the end result is typically a very wet dough.
 Do not be tempted to add extra flour!
 You will not be kneading the dough by hand at all.
 Your mixer does all the work mixing the dough well, then you use a large cookie scoop (about 2″ diameter) to scoop the dough in mounds in your baking pan.
 Another important thing to note is that your pans will actually help you shape your gluten-free dough.
 For example. if you were making regular dinner rolls, you could get by having the balls of dough spread out on a big baking sheet almost like cookies.
 If you did that with gluten-free dough, you would end up with very flat breads.
 So here in this recipe, I definitely recommend you grab yourself a 9″ cake or pie pan to bake your rolls in.
 I’ll talk more about your pans helping shape your dough when I share my french bread and hamburger bun recipes.

 Another difference you might spot between my recipe and Gluten Free Mama’s is that I choose to not brush the unbaked rolls with an egg wash.
 I prefer leaving them plain for baking, then after baking I brush on melted butter.
 Mmmm!